-Washington: Terming the Kashmir issue as the bone of contention between India and Pakistan, Prime Minister Nawaz Sharif today said New Delhi’s response to Islamabad’s desire for better bilateral ties has been discouraging.
+Washington: Terming the Kashmir issue as the bone of contention between India and Pakistan, Prime Minister Nawaz Sharif on Wednesday, Oct 21 said New Delhi’s response to Islamabad’s desire for better bilateral ties has been discouraging.

-“New Delhi’s response to the desire of bilateral ties is discouraging,” Geo TV quoted Sharif as saying during his address to the Pakistani diaspora soon after arriving in the US on a four-day official visit.
+“New Delhi’s response to the desire of bilateral ties is discouraging,” media agency quoted Sharif as saying during his address to the Pakistani diaspora soon after arriving in the US on a four-day official visit.

 Sharif said the Kashmir issue is the bone of contention between the two neighbours and it will have to be resolved for peace and stability in the region.